ShiriCodes/spotify-2023-data-analysis/README.md

 - Temporal trends and correlations
 - Streaming success patterns

+The project also includes **personal insights and product recommendations** derived from the analysis, highlighting trends and patterns in Spotify's top-streamed songs.
 All analysis was performed in **R** and organized using **RMarkdown**, producing an **interactive HTML report**.

 ---